zm1990s/dify-docs/en/guides/workflow/node/README.md

-# Node Description
+# Block Description

-**Nodes are the key components of a workflow**, enabling the execution of a series of operations by connecting nodes with different functionalities.
+**Blocks are the key components of a workflow**, enabling the execution of a series of operations by connecting nodes with different functionalities.

 ### Core Nodes